hwanglab/HE_IHC_HN_analysis/README.md

 ## Integrative Spatial Analysis of H&E and IHC Images Identifies Prognostic Immune Subtypes correlated with Progression Free Survival in HPV-Related Oropharyngeal Squamous Cell Carcinoma

 Many people with a certain type of throat cancer (HPV+ OPSCC) get better, but about 20% have the disease come back or spread.
 It's important to find signs that can tell which patients might face these issues.
-Our study looked closely at the variety of immune cells in these cancers.
-Using computer methods and special slides, we studied the types and roles of these cells.
-We grouped patients based on these cell patterns.
-Our findings suggest that patients with more specific immune cells in their tumors tend to have better chances of not seeing their disease return.
+Deep learning is good at spotting immune cells in certain tissue slides.
+But, it's not great at understanding their varied roles in tumors.
+By combining two types of image techniques, we hope to better understand these cells and group patients more effectively.

 ![Final_Manuscript_fig_1](https://github.com/hwanglab/HE_IHC_HN_analysis/assets/96131627/b133b708-49fc-4265-990f-dbc9e59ae1e6)